-Values calculated by Fehr & Peers, 2013.
-The 2020 Opening Year forecasts do not account for any ramp-up period during which full travel demand volumes would not be achieved.
+Values calculated by Fehr & Peers, 2016.
+The 2025 Opening Year forecasts do not account for any ramp-up period during which full travel demand volumes would not be achieved.
 Traffic volumes have been rounded to the nearest five.
-As the growth rate between the Base Year and project opening (2020) is low, traffic volume changes are not discernible due to this rounding (except for Alternative 2B).

 5.2.1 Ramp-Up Volumes